 They are not detectable, unless they show through a person’s behaviour.
 There are useful techniques to help with managing emotions, as well as aids and adaptations to help with other effects that may be triggering difficult emotions.

-Closely linked to emotions, often a reflection of internal emotional state, which may become difficult to control.
+Closely linked to emotional states, often a reflection of internal feelings, and can become difficult to control.

 It is important to pay attention to your doctor in terms of how fast to return back to normal activities, such as childcare and work.
 Tasks such as making decisions, planning, socialising, writing emails etc, can be as exhausting as other physical tasks.
 The period of rest after a brain injury should be followed with a steady and gradual return to your usual activities, which also helps your brain to heal.